Edward Kennard Rand: Early life and education

-Born in South Boston on December 20, 1871, Rand was the only son of an established New England family that otherwise consisted of four daughters.
+Born in South Boston on December 20, 1871, Rand was the only son of Edward Augustus Rand (1837–1903), a Congregational minister then Episcopalian priest, and his wife Mary Frances Abbott.
+They were an established New England family that otherwise consisted of four daughters.
 He was educated in Watertown, Massachusetts, and, being an overachiever, graduated first in his class among students who had no intention to attend college.
 Having been in a tight financial situation, he was encouraged by his friends to apply to Harvard and did so by ringing the doorbell of Charles William Eliot, then the president of the university, seeking financial aid.
 To the "bemused" president, Rand asked, "I would like to go to Harvard; do you have any money?"
-Upon hearing his request, Eliot personally saw to Rand's admission into Harvard College, where he would go on to graduate as class secretary with an A.B., summa cum laude, and with further honors in the classics, philosophy, Greek, and Latin.
+Upon hearing his request, Eliot personally saw to Rand's admission into Harvard College, where Rand would go on to graduate as class secretary with a B.A., summa cum laude, with further honors in the classics, philosophy, Greek, and Latin.

-After graduating from Harvard in 1894 and earning his master's degree from the university a year later, Rand sought to follow his father's footsteps in becoming a theologian, enrolling at Harvard Divinity School where he was taught by the philosopher George Santayana.
+After graduating from Harvard in 1894 and earning his master's degree from the university a year later, Rand sought to follow his father's footsteps in becoming a theologian, enrolling at Harvard Divinity School, where he was taught by the philosopher George Santayana.
 Aimless, he spent three years tutoring fellow students and teaching at a summer school in Maine before finally being invited to join the Classics faculty as a resident scholar at the University of Chicago, where he was allowed to lecture on topics concerning the Middle Ages.
 During his second year at the university, Rand was given a leave of absence to study at the Episcopal Theological School in Cambridge, Massachusetts.
-Upon returning to the University of Chicago, he enrolled in a palaeography course taught by Caspar René Gregory, during which time he resolved to attain a PhD at the University of Munich and enter academia.
+Upon returning to the University of Chicago, he enrolled in a palaeography course taught by Caspar René Gregory, during which time he resolved to attain a Ph.D. at the University of Munich and enter academia.

-After traveling through Europe and arriving to study at Munich in 1898, it was there that Rand came under the influence of a number of prominent professors, most notably Ludwig Traube, the granduncle of Eduard Fraenkel, that shaped his postgraduate education.
+After traveling through Europe and arriving to study at Munich in 1898, it was there that Rand came under the influence of a number of prominent professors—most notably Ludwig Traube, the granduncle of Eduard Fraenkel—that shaped his postgraduate education.
 In November 1900, he completed his dissertation, Der dem Boethius zugeschriebene Traktat de fide catholica (The treatise ascribed to Boethius, De Fide Catholica), under Traube's supervision.
 In the spring of next year, he married Belle Brent Palmer—a native of Kentucky—and later returned to Harvard to assume a position as a Latin instructor.